-This summary must be read as an introduction to this Offering Circular and any decision to invest in the Notes should be based on a consideration of the Offering Circular as a whole, including any information incorporated by reference.
-Words and expressions defined in the "Terms and Conditions of the Notes" below or elsewhere in this Offering Circular have the same meanings in this summary.

-Issuer Techtronic Industries Company Limited (創科實業有限公司).
+hould be based on a consideration of th luction to this Offering Circular and any decision to invest in the Notes are Offering Circular as a whole, including any information incorporated by ed in the "Terms and Conditions of the Notes" below or elsewhere in this ags in this summary.
+Issuer .
+Techtronic Industries Company Limited (創科實業有限公司).
 Programme Size Up to U.S.\$500,000,000 (or the equivalent in other currencies calculated as described in the Dealer Agreement (as defined in "Subscription and Sale")) outstanding at any time.
 The Issuer may increase the amount of the Programme in accordance with the terms of the Dealer Agreement.
 Arrangers Citigroup Global Markets Limited and The Hongkong and Shanghai Banking Corporation Limited.
 Dealers Citigroup Global Markets Limited, The Hongkong and Shanghai Banking Corporation Limited, Australia and New Zealand Banking Group Limited, BOCI Asia Limited, Merrill Lynch (Asia Pacific) Limited, Mizuho Securities Asia Limited, MUFG Securities EMEA plc, Standard Chartered Bank, and UBS AG Hong Kong Branch and any other Dealer appointed from time to time by the Issuer either generally in respect of the Programme or in relation to a particular Series of the Notes.
-Principal Paying Agent, Paying Agent Citibank, N.A., London Branch (for Notes cleared through Euroclear/Clearstream).
-Registrar Citibank, N.A., London Branch (for Notes cleared through Euroclear/Clearstream).
-Transfer Agent Citibank, N.A., London Branch (for Notes cleared through Euroclear/Clearstream).
-CMU Lodging and Paying Agent Citicorp International Limited.
-Trustee Citicorp International Limited.
+Principal Paying Agent, Paying Agent Citibank, N.A., London Branch (for Notes cleared through .
+Euroclear/Clearstream).
+Registrar .
+Citibank, N.A., London Branch (for Notes cleared through Euroclear/Clearstream).
+Transfer Agent .
+Citibank, N.A., London Branch (for Notes cleared through Euroclear/Clearstream).
+CMU Lodging and Paying Agent .
+Citicorp International Limited.
+Trustee .
+Citicorp International Limited.
 Method of Issue The Notes will be issued on a syndicated or non-syndicated basis.
-The Notes will be issued in series (each a "Series") having one or more issue dates and on terms otherwise identical (or identical other than in respect of the first payment of interest and their issue price), and intended to be interchangeable with all other Notes of that Series.
-Each Series may be issued in tranches (each a "Tranche") on the same or different issue dates.
+The Notes will be issued in series (each a " Series ") having one or more issue dates and on terms otherwise identical (or identical other than in respect of the first payment of interest and their issue price), and intended to be interchangeable with all other Notes of that Series.
+Each Series may be issued in tranches (each a " Tranche ") on the same or different issue dates.
 The specific terms of each Tranche (which will be completed, where necessary, with the relevant terms and conditions and, save in respect of the issue date, issue price, first payment date of interest and nominal amount of the Tranche, will be identical to the terms of other Tranches of the same Series) will be completed in the Pricing Supplement.